krry/atmanaut.me/content/i-ching-and-the-elements-of-time.md

 I love samples, especially at the grocery.
 If you want to sell me a beer, offer me a taste.
 If you want me to buy your book, let me read the first chapter.
 Freemium apps, somehow, have the opposite effect on me.
 Maybe it's the pestering.
 I hate pestering.

 All that aside, I am offering you a free sample of the I Ching.
-Or rather I am going to annotate a coin reading as I do it, and then link you to a tidy set of ways of access the I Ching in all its wisdom without the intimidating cognitive overhead.
-Feel free to blast down to the links at the bottom.
+Or rather I am going to annotate a coin reading as I do it, and link you to [this lovely open source online I Ching from @ablwr](https://bits.ashleyblewer.com/i-ching/).
+With apps like this, you can bask in the glorious precognition of the I Ching without the intimidating cognitive overhead, and without coins or yarrow stalks, which I haven't tripped upon  yet, though ['tis nearly the season](https://www.wildflower.org/plants/result.php?id_plant=acmi2).

-I haven't tripped upon any yarrow yet, though ['tis nearly the season](https://www.wildflower.org/plants/result.php?id_plant=acmi2), so I'll be using the 3-coin method, then requesting the corresponding hexagram from [@Velfi's command-line-accessible I Ching library written in Rust](https://github.com/Velfi/i-ching).

-First I need a question.
+Today I'll be using the 3-coin method, then requesting the corresponding hexagram from [@Velfi's command-line-accessible I Ching library written in Rust](https://github.com/Velfi/i-ching).
+But first I need a question.
 For two months I have been struggling to find the proper tone this new site, this supposed atlas for the Atman.
 Let's get that resolved so we can move forward!

 > How shall I approach writing for Atmanaut?